St Paul's Church, Brighton: Subsequent developments

 St Paul's gained its own parish in 1873, when the parishes of Brighton were reorganised.
 Rev. Wagner abolished pew rents at this time.

 The windows of the church were originally plain glass, but Rev. Wagner commissioned a number of stained glass designs during his curacy.
 All of the stained glass windows in the main body of the church were designed by the renowned Gothic revival architect and designer A.W.N.
 Pugin just before his death in 1852, although they were constructed and installed by others.
 Rev. Wagner's mother, father and aunt are all commemorated in the designs, along with some important members of Brighton's Anglican community and other figures.

 Alterations in 1861 included the construction of a narthex at the western end, additions to the rood screen between the chancel and the nave, and a reredos designed by Edward Burne-Jones, whose career as an artist was just beginning at this time.
 The reredos was designed as a triptych; in its central panel, depicting the Adoration of the Magi scene, one of the Magi is a representation of William Morris, the artist, writer and socialist activist: Morris and Burne-Jones were friends and artistic collaborators.
 Local Gothic revivalist George Frederick Bodley was chosen as the architect for the project as a whole.

 Rev. Wagner inherited his father's wealth upon his death in 1870, and in 1873 spent more than £4,100 on a tower and bells for the church, which had lacked either a tower or a spire until that time.
 Cheesman & Son builders took sixteen months to build the tower, completing it in February 1875.
 The tower once contained change ringing bells, however they were removed after the tower became unsafe.
 Two bells remain in the tower, one cast in 1873 by Mears and Stainbank, and the larger of the two cast in 1853 by C & G Mears with a weight of 38 hundredweight, three quarters.

 The predominantly timber octagonal spire was constructed (instead of a more traditional stone design) because of anxieties caused by the then recent collapse of the 450-year-old stone spire of Chichester Cathedral in 1861.
-An illustration of the church, showing the (subsequently abandoned) plans for a more traditional masonry spire design, currently (as of 2009) hangs in the "Fishermen's Vestry".
+An illustration of the church, showing the (subsequently abandoned) plans for a more traditional masonry spire design, hangs in the "Fishermen's Vestry".

 A London-based firm, James Powell and Sons, designed and constructed an octagonal brass lectern which was later donated to the church anonymously.

-In the 1970s, some more changes were made to the interior fixtures of the church: a detached altar was built (featuring communion rails taken from a church in Edinburgh), and a set of Stations of the Cross were installed, having been removed from a church in Eastbourne undergoing demolition.
+In the 1970s, some more changes were made to the interior fixtures of the church: a detached altar was built (featuring communion rails from a church in Edinburgh), and a set of Stations of the Cross were installed, from a church in Eastbourne undergoing demolition.